Javier-Andres-Dominguez/dart-flutter-exercises/README.md

-# Dart-exercises
+# Dart/flutter-exercises
-These are my Dart exercises practicing the language.
+These are my Dart exercises practicing the language. <br>
+There are also some flutter projects to try layouts, widgets, etc.